HactarCE/key-names/README.md

 ## Contributing

 Bugfix PRs welcome!
 Before investing time & effort into a new feature, it might be good to open an issue to discuss.
 I made this crate initially for the needs of [Hyperspeedcube](https://github.com/HactarCE/Hyperspeedcube), and I'm open to adding more features if people would find it useful and it's possible to support cross-platform.

-Also, if anyone knows how to set up `Cargo.toml` to force-enable the `winit` feature on web, please submit a PR!